CMSgov/cms-ars-3.1-low-microsoft-windows-server-2016-stig-overlay/README.md

 # (WIP) cms-ars-3.1-low-microsoft-windows-server-2016-stig-overlay
-(WIP) InSpec profile overlay to validate the secure configuration of Microsoft Windows Server 2016 against [DISA's](https://iase.disa.mil/stigs/Pages/index.aspx) Microsoft Windows Server 2016 STIG tailored for [CMS ARS 3.1](https://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/InformationSecurity/Info-Security-Library-Items/ARS-31-Publication.html) for CMS systems categorized as Low.
+InSpec profile overlay to validate the secure configuration of Microsoft Windows Server 2016 against [DISA's](https://iase.disa.mil/stigs/Pages/index.aspx) Microsoft Windows Server 2016 STIG tailored for [CMS ARS 3.1](https://www.cms.gov/Research-Statistics-Data-and-Systems/CMS-Information-Technology/InformationSecurity/Info-Security-Library-Items/ARS-31-Publication.html) for CMS systems categorized as Low.

 ## Getting Started
 It is intended and recommended that InSpec and this profile be run from a __"runner"__ host (such as a DevOps orchestration server, an administrative management system, or a developer's workstation/laptop) against the target remotely over __winrm__.